vishrut9/mendix-page-navigation-listener/README.md

 **Solution**: Make sure the widget is placed in a **layout**, not just a page.
 Layouts are persistent across page navigation.

-### Action executing multiple times
+### Action executing multiple times (Fixed in v2.1.0)

+**Solution**: Version 2.1.0+ includes intelligent page tracking that prevents duplicate executions.
+If you still experience this:
+1. Ensure you're using version 2.1.0 or later
+2. Check browser console for `[PageNavigationListener]` messages
-**Solution**: This should be prevented by the built-in guard.
-If you still experience this, ensure only one instance of the widget exists in your app.
+3. Verify only one instance of the widget exists in your app
+4. For cloud deployments, the page tracking feature automatically handles progressive rendering

 ### Widget not found in Studio Pro